-Falkirk v Dundee United
+Falkirk 6-1 Dundee United

 Goal!

 Goal!
-Falkirk 0, Dundee United 1.
-Billy King (Dundee United) right footed shot from the centre of the box to the bottom right corner.
-Assisted by James Keatings.
+Falkirk 3, Dundee United 1.
+Louis Longridge (Falkirk) left footed shot from the right side of the box to the bottom left corner.
+Assisted by Andrew Nelson.

 Attempt saved.
-Craig Sibbald (Falkirk) right footed shot from outside the box is saved in the bottom left corner.
+Aaron Muirhead (Falkirk) header from the centre of the box is saved in the top centre of the goal.

-Scott McDonald (Dundee United) wins a free kick in the defensive half.

-Tam Scobbie (Dundee United) wins a free kick in the attacking half.